marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 - It is written in plain language (*Simplified Technical English*) understandable for everyone: active form of verbs short sentences, direct "you" form.
 - Users can easily access additional information on the software such as a blog, webinars, Community, Troubleshooting.
 #### Structure
-- A big searcher is the key feature on the page with a small searcher available on each sub-page.
+- A big searcher is the key feature on the page with a small searcher available on each subpage.
 They both show search results correctly e.g. by keywords but in the same window.
 What is interesting is that if there is a video for a certain feature, it opens automatically with search results.
 - The MadCap Flare's [homepage](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Home.htm) is well developed; it contains only few sections with specific focus on basic features and training videos.
 - There is a drop-down side menu with the table of contents listing a description of particular features categorised in a tree structure.